WikiLeaks' Assange: Russia didn't give us emails

 "Julian, I apologize."

-He said that, despite not asserting a direct connection between Russian government hackers and WikiLeaks, the content of the emails published by WikiLeaks was germane to the election and the concerns of the electorate, and dominated much of the election cycle in the weeks leading up to November 8.
+He said the content of the emails that WikiLeaks published was germane to the US election and the concerns of the electorate, and dominated much of the election cycle in the weeks leading up to November 8.

 "Was (the leaked information) influential?
 Did it have a lot of influence?
 Statistically, yes.
-It was the number one topic on Facebook throughout October.
-The number one (political) topic on Twitter, also, throughout October.
+It was the No. 1 topic on Facebook throughout October.
+The No. 1 (political) topic on Twitter, also, throughout October.

 "Did it change the outcome?
 Who knows.
 It's absolutely impossible to tell."

-He said that he would have "absolutely" have released information about Trump and his campaign, had he been given that.
+Assange also told Hannity he would have "absolutely" released information about Trump and his campaign if he had received it.

-He added that the White House's "dramatic response," directly accusing the Russian government of orchestrating the hacks, is an attempt to "delegitimize" Trump's presidency, something he believes the defeated party will continue to do.
+He added that the White House's "dramatic response," directly accusing Russia of orchestrating the hacks, is an attempt to "delegitimize" Trump's presidency, something he believes the defeated party will continue to do.

 "(The Democratic Party) will seize on this and harp on it for the next four years," he said.